Competitive Apex Legends weapons for ranked mode can be translated easily.

 What we do know for sure are the damage stats for each of the Apex Legends weapons for Ranked, and why these statistics may uncover that specific gun’s popularity.

-R-99 – The R-99 has the second-fastest fire rate of all SMGs in the game (the Prowler is first but requires the Selectfire hop-up to achieve full-auto fire, which can be difficult to find).
-The R-99 does 198 DPS (the highest of all SMGs) and has an impressive 27 capacity magazine with a Purple rarity extended clip.
+R-99 – The R-99 has the fire rate of all SMGs in the game.
+The R-99 has an impressive 27 capacity magazine with a Purple rarity extended clip.
 It’s fast and furious – a finisher weapon to carry for those quick and easy eliminations.
+Hip-firing with the R-99 is what most pro players quickly turn towards in the heat of battle as the time to ADS can be slow.
+Check out our guide to getting the best out of the R-99, and we'd recommend this is always in your loadout of Apex Legends Ranked weapons.

-Wingman – Heavy ammo is rumoured to have slowing abilities on enemies when a successful hit is made, but regardless of the truth on that, the headshot damage cannot be ignored at a whopping 94 maximum damage.
-With the advent of Season 4, the maximum mag capacity was nerfed from 10 to 8 but balanced by base mag being increased from 4 to 5.
-The Wingman has a slow reload and fire rate but more powerful shots than other pistols.
+Wingman – Heavy ammo is rumoured to have slowing abilities on enemies when a successful hit is made, but regardless of the truth on that, the headshot damage cannot be ignored at a whopping maximum 94 maximum damage with a Skullpiercer hop-up.
+Accuracy and control are key to making the Wingman come to life.

 Ranked mode encourages you to become the best of the best, so why not emulate the best Apex Legends players in the world and swap to one of these loadouts today?
 Load up the lobby and start the elimination party and let us know if any of these Apex Legends tips change your gameplay for the better!